Special Collections and University Archives

 When requesting materials, please plan ahead as far as possible.
 At a minimum, please allow 24 hours, not including weekends, for materials to be retrieved.
 SCUA staff will make every effort to make material accessible to researchers in a timely manner.

 Some material will need to be reviewed by SCUA staff before it can be made available to researchers.
-This is necessary to ensure that it does not contain restricted material, as defined by the Special Collections and University Archives Restricted Records policy.
+Please refer to the Special Collections and University Archives Restricted Records policy for further information on restrictions.

 If SCUA staff determine that your request contains material that must be reviewed, please allow 1-2 weeks for it to be made available.
 Collections containing material that is likely to require review include, but are not limited to, A1002, the President's Office records; A1003, the Office of the Provost and Dean of the Faculty records; and A1004, the Dean of the College records.